ytyulkinaxway/axway-open-docs/content/en/docs/apim_reference/general_settings.md

 **Token drift time**: Specifies the number of seconds drift allowed for WS-Security tokens.
 This is important in cases where API Gateway is checking the date on incoming WS-Security tokens.
 It is likely that the machine on which the token was created is out-of-sync with the machine on which API Gateway is running.
 The drift time allows for differences in the respective machine clock times.

-**Allowed number of operations to limit XPath transforms**: Specifies the total number of node operations permitted in XPath transformations.
+**Allowed number of operations to limit XPath transforms**: Specifies the total number of node operations permitted in XPath transformations done by LibXML.
+Defaults to `4096`.
 Complex XPath expressions (or those constructed together with content to produce expensive processing) might lead to a denial-of-service risk.
-Defaults to `4096`.
+The number of operations required scales with both the size of the XML document and the complexity of the XPath expression, but it can be reduced to improve performance or get under the limit.
+When this limit is surpassed, it results in an **XPath complexity limit exceeded** error, indicating that this setting must be increased to permit the operation.

+There is no way to determine how high a limit must be for a particular operation other than repeated testing.
+This number should be tuned by slowly increasing it in increments of a few thousand while monitoring the performance to ensure that the chosen XPath evaluation will not take an unreasonable amount of time.

 **Input encodings**: Click the browse button to specify the HTTP content encodings that API Gateway instance can accept from peers.
 The available content encodings include `gzip` and `deflate`.
 Defaults to no context encodings.
-For more details, see [Compressed content encoding](https://github.com/scaro-axway/axway-open-docs/blob/cms/scaro-axway/axway-open-docs/apigw_gw_instances/general_services/docs/apim_policydev/apigw_gw_instances/common_compress_encoding).
+For more details, see [Compressed content encoding](/docs/apim_policydev/apigw_gw_instances/common_compress_encoding).
 This setting can be overridden at **HTTP interface** level and at **Remote Host** level.

 **Output encodings**: Click the browse button to specify the HTTP content encodings that API Gateway instancecan apply to outgoing messages.
 The available content encodings include `gzip` and `deflate`.
 Defaults to no context encodings.
-For more details, see [Compressed content encoding](https://github.com/scaro-axway/axway-open-docs/blob/cms/scaro-axway/axway-open-docs/apigw_gw_instances/general_services/docs/apim_policydev/apigw_gw_instances/common_compress_encoding).
+For more details, see [Compressed content encoding](/docs/apim_policydev/apigw_gw_instances/common_compress_encoding).
 This setting can be overridden at **HTTP interface** level and at **Remote Host** level.

 **Server's SSL cert's name must match name of requested server**: Ensures that the certificate presented by the server matches the name of the host address being connected to.
 This prevents host spoofing and man-in-the-middle attacks.
 This setting is enabled by default.